bgreene12/pc-csc-120/assignments/01-Setup.md

 tabs.
 I don’t know what they do.

-Finally, you can customize the appearance of RStudio using the various options under the View menu… but maybe don’t rearrange the panes until you’ve become more familiar with the software (I will be using the default layout throughout the course and it will be easier to follow along if you have the same layout).
+Finally, you can customize the appearance of RStudio using the various options under the View menu, but maybe don’t rearrange the panes until you’ve become more familiar with the software (I will be using the default layout throughout the course and it will be easier to follow along if you have the same layout).
 One thing you can do is to change